sawleen/SG_private_property_prices/README.md

   <h1> Analysis of private property prices in Singapore (2016-2021) </h1>
   <hr>
   <h3> Description </h3>
- This project analyses past transaction data on URA private property prices to identify which types of property can garner highest net returns for potential inestors.
+ This project analyses past transaction data on URA private property prices to identify which types of property can garner highest net returns for potential investors.
   <hr>

   <h3> Codes Description </h3>